General Summary of Position:

-- Names (full name) and contact information (including email addresses) of three references will be required at the time of application; the system will automatically generate and send a request to letter writers.
-References will be contacted for a letter of reference.
-References will be required to upload recommendation letters to our online portal.
-Only recommendation letters that are uploaded to the system by the referee will be accepted.
-Neither emailed or hard-copy letters will be accepted.
-Three letters of reference are required.
+- Names and contact information for three references will be required at the time of application.
+References will be contacted for a letter of reference immediately after application submission.
+References will be required to upload recommendation letters to our online portal; neither emailed nor hard-copy letters will be accepted. *Three letters of reference are required.

 The University of Massachusetts Lowell is committed to increasing diversity in its faculty, staff, and student populations, as well as curriculum and support programs, while promoting an inclusive environment.
 We seek candidates who can contribute to that goal and encourage you to apply and to identify your strengths in this area.